aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/src/templates/README.md

     1. If a resource share doesn't already exist for your TGW, then create one.
 Make sure to give access to the app account on the "Grant access to principals"
 1. On the onboarding account, accept the resource share
     1. Resource Access Manager -> Shared with me -> Accept the invite
-1. Launch the onboarding stack in the hosting account with the relevant outputs from the network account onboarding
+1. Launch the onboarding stack (`onboard-account-tgw.cfn.yaml`) in the hosting account with the relevant outputs from the network account onboarding
+1. Use the outputs from the onboarding stack to onboard the account with the main account per the instructions in the [setup instructions](../../SETUP_v2p1.md).